daemonraco/toobasic/docs/routes.md

 >http://www.myhost.com/mysite/product/cleaned/204578?expand=description

 ## Before we start
 Hold your horses!
 Before we start there are a bunch of things you need to check to be sure you can use routes.

 ### mod_rewrite
-Check you _Apache_ configuration (here we suppose you're using [_Apache_](http://httpd.apache.org/)) and make sure you are loading the module __mod_rewrite__.
+Check your _Apache_ configuration (here we suppose you're using [_Apache_](http://httpd.apache.org/)) and make sure you are loading the module __mod_rewrite__.
 If your are not sure how to check that, write a simple php file in your site